Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy: CEM spectra with the polarized photons incident on the absorber at an arbitrary angle

 The number of detected electrons created by a photon beam of energy \(E\) may be written as:

-where \(D\) is the sample thickness, \(\tens{\rho}(z)\) is the density matrix of the photons at a depth of \(z\), \(N\) is the density of the scattering centres, \(\tens{\sigma}^M\) is the part of the absorption cross section tensor belonging to M\"{o}ssbauer effect, \(W(z)\) is the probability of a conversion electron be emitted following the absorption of an incoming photon at depth \(z\) \textit{and} that it reaches the surface of the sample.
-In the case of \textit{differential CEMS} (DCEMS) one should write \(W(z,E_e)\), where \(E_e\) is the energy of the emitted electron, and \(W(z,E_e)\) gives the escape probability of an electron being emitted with energy \(E_e\) \cite{Liljequist85}.
+where \(D\) is the sample thickness, \(\tens{\rho}(z)\) is the density matrix of the photons at a depth \(z\), \(N\) is the density of the scattering centres, \(\tens{\sigma}\) is the absorption cross section tensor and upper index \(M\) indicates the nuclear (M\"{o}ssbauer) contribution to the quantity. \(W(z)\) is the probability of a conversion electron to be emitted following the absorption of an incoming photon at depth \(z\) provided that it reaches the surface of the sample.
+In the case of \textit{differential CEMS} (DCEMS) one should write \(W(z,E_e)\), where \(E_e\) is the energy of the emitted electron, and \(W(z,E_e)\) is the escape probability of an electron being emitted with energy \(E_e\) \cite{Liljequist85}.
 For brevity, unless it may lead to misunderstanding, we will omit the energy dependence in the formulae.

 The transfer operator \(\tens{T}(z)\) defined by